 4. The Defendants create numerous Defendant Internet Stores and design them to appear to be selling genuine Plaintiff's products, while selling inferior imitations of Plaintiff's products.
 The Defendant Internet Stores share unique identifiers, such as design elements and similarities of the counterfeit products offered for sale, establishing a logical relationship between them and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
 Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal counterfeiting operation.
-Plaintiff is forced to file this action to combat Defendants' counterfeiting of Plaintiff's registered trademark and patented design, as well as to protect unknowing consumers from purchasing unauthorized CASIO products over the Internet.
-Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable patented design as a result of Defendants' actions and seeks injunctive and monetary relief.
+Plaintiff is forced to file this action to combat Defendants' counterfeiting of Plaintiff's registered Trademarks and Patented Designs, as well as to protect unknowing consumers from purchasing unauthorized CASIO Products over the Internet.
+Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable Trademarks and Patented Designs as a result of Defendants' actions and seeks injunctive and monetary relief.